fed21/the-price-of-validity/Spanning-Tree/README.md

 In particular, the analysis must consider different dynamic networks, highlighting how the dependability metrics change on different networks.

-# How to start project
-* Clone the repository
+# Define topology
 * Open start.ipynb file
 * Execute each code block in "Initial stuff" section setting number of hosts
-* Execute preferred code block in "Create Topology" choosing between "Random Topology" or "Powerlaw Topology"
+* Execute preferred code block in "Random Topology" or in "Powerlaw Topology"
 * Execute code block in "Generate docker-compose file"
-* Execute code block in "Docker Compose Up" choosing between the two supported algorithm: Spanning-Tree or WildFire
+* Execute code block in "Docker Compose Up"
 * Execute code block in "Start query"
+* Execute code block in "Stop container" defining seconds and container's name